 What Is Agroforestry?

-Simply put, agroforestry means growing trees on farmland
+Simply put, agroforestry means combining agriculture and trees

 A symbiotic relationship